del-Pacifico/Mass-Image-Downloader/README.md

 ## 🔒 Privacy

 This extension is fully local.
+No telemetry.
+No tracking.
 No data is collected or transmitted.
 No external APIs are used.
 Settings are stored via `chrome.storage.sync`.

 ---